single-cell-data/SOMA/brainstorming.md

 - Tensor: caller provides values as an Arrow.Tensor, and the coordinates at which the dense tensor is written.
 - SparseTensor: caller provides a Arrow COO, CSC or CSR SparseTensor
 - RecordBatch: caller provides COO-encoded coordinates & data as an Arrow.RecordBatch
+- Table: caller provides COO-encoded coordinates & data as an Arrow.Table

 Parameters: